Golf Game Formats

 Casino Medal (full handicap).

 Players record their gross score on each hole, as in a medal.
 On three holes a player can “play a joker”.
-The score on that hole is halved, fractional scores rounded down.
+The score on that hole is halved, fractional scores to be logged.

-(examples of playing a joker: A gross score of 4 is recorded as a 2; a gross 3 is recorded as 1).
+(Examples of playing a joker: A gross score of 4 is recorded as a 2; a gross 3 is recorded as 1½).
 Jokers must be declared before play is started on the hole and be clearly marked on the scorecard.
+Halves will be added into the aggregate and should the aggregate result in an odd ½, then this is to be rounded down to the lower whole number.

 Handicaps are then deducted from the accumulated resulting gross score.

 Players record their gross score on each hole, as in a medal.
 On three holes a player can “play a joker”.
-The score on that hole is halved, fractional scores rounded down.
+The score on that hole is halved, fractional scores to be logged.

-(examples of playing a joker: A gross score of 4 is recorded as a 2; a gross 3 is recorded as 1).
+(Examples of playing a joker: A gross score of 4 is recorded as a 2; a gross 3 is recorded as 1½).
 Jokers must be declared before play is started on the hole and be clearly marked on the scorecard.
+Halves will be added into the aggregate and should the aggregate result in an odd ½, then this is to be rounded down to the lower whole number.

 Handicaps are then deducted from the accumulated resulting gross score.